imamutama/mobile-surplus-wdio/README.md

-# Mobile App Automation Test for Application Super Using WebdriverIO, Cucumber
+# Mobile App Automation Test Using WebdriverIO, Cucumber
 This is a mobile automation script based on WebdriverIO, TypeScript, and Cucumber

 ## Preconditions: